Yagyansh/kvstore/README.md

 ## Overview
 Basic KV store web application & CLI Interface written in Python.
 It has 2 components:
-1. The WEB API - This runs via Python flask web server and has 2 functionalites:
+1. The WEB Server - This runs via Python flask web server and has 2 functionalites:
    a. `/get` - This requires an input of the "key" value for which the value has to be retrieved from the KV store.
    b. `/add` - This requires an input of the "key" and "value" that has to be added to the KV store.
    c. `/get_all` - This displays all the available KV pairs in the store.